 Cardiopulmonary Resuscitation (CPR) and First Aid

 Cardiopulmonary Resuscitation (CPR) is an emergency life-saving procedure performed when the heart stops beating, by delivering artificial breaths and manual chest compressions.
 The chances of surviving a cardiac arrest increase by two-to-three times when early, proficient CPR is performed by a bystander.

-The Colerain Township Department of Fire and Emergency Medical Services provides lay-person CPR and First Aid training upon request.
+The Colerain Township Department of Fire and Emergency Medical Services provides lay-person CPR and First Aid training.
 CPR classes are also available for healthcare providers.
 All classes incorporate the use of an automated external defibrillation training device (AED-TD).